Pinterest and eCommerce shops go together like PB&J.

 Over the last couple of years, Pinterest has added a lot of new features to support eCommerce sellers.

-Historically, Pinterest is known as a discovery and inspiration platform but they’re making a lot of moves to close the gap between discovery and purchase – with a big focus on eCommerce.
+Historically, Pinterest is known as a discovery and inspiration platform but they’re making a lot of moves to close the gap between discovery and purchase – which means a big focus on eCommerce.

 Welcome to the ultimate guide to Pinterest marketing for eCommerce.